OMNIALowCode/omniadocs/docs/pages/omnia3/Application/omnia3_application_menu_favorites.md

 ## 1. Introduction

 This feature allows you to select menu entries (not folders) and add them to a new "My Favorites" menu section.

+This feature might not be available, depending on the Tenant menu configuration.

 ## 2. How to change favorites?